 When an HIV positive person is taking treatment (antiretroviral therapy), the amount of HIV in their blood, also known as their viral load, can effectively be reduced to a level that is undetectable.
 This doesn’t mean they are cured or free of HIV.
 It simply means that their treatment has suppressed the virus from replicating, effectively eliminating any risk that the virus can be passed on.

 In the PARTNER study, an undetectable viral load was defined as having a viral load with less than 200 copies/mL.
 This study found that there were no linked HIV transmissions from an HIV positive and undetectable partner to a negative partner, even after an estimated 58,000 acts of condomless sex between partners in the study.

 Why is this important?

 As far back as 2008, scientists suspected that people living with HIV who also used antiretroviral therapy – medication to treat and manage HIV – to maintain an undetectable viral load, were not sexually infectious.
 In other words, they were not passing on the virus through sex — even when not using condoms!
-And now in 2017 we have evidence and scientific consensus of this fact.
+And now we have evidence and scientific consensus of this fact.